it-at-m/digiwf-asyncapi-docs/README.md

 DigiWF asyncapi-docs-starter is a spring boot starter library that generates asyncapi documentation for spring-cloud-stream consumers and producers.
 Therefore, it adds support for spring-cloud-stream to springwolf.

+At the moment only the spring-cloud-stream kafka binder is supported.
+If you want to use this with another binder please open an issue and request the feature.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With